rtyle/ping4pow/README.md

 Using the next and previous tile controls, one can rotate through them.
 The tiles are:

+* Splash tile
 * State tile
 * Since tile
 * Target tile (one for each)

+### Splash Tile

+A ping4pow image is displayed briefly on boot before advancing to the next tile.

 ### State Tile